Aurora going ahead with CanniMed offer after failing to reach deal with board

-Aurora Cannabis Inc. said it will go ahead with plans for an all-stock takeover offer for CanniMed Therapeutics Inc. after it failed to reach an agreement with the company's board.
+Aurora Cannabis Inc. is pushing ahead with plans for an all-stock takeover offer for CanniMed Therapeutics Inc. after failing to reach an agreement with the company's board.

 The company proposed the deal last week and gave the CanniMed board until Friday to respond.
 However, Aurora said Monday morning that the board has not replied and it would go ahead with its bid which it valued at $24 per CanniMed share.

 "While we have attempted to engage and have a constructive dialogue with CanniMed's Board and management about the strong merits of our offer, their refusal to enter into such a discussion, along with the powerful strategic rationale for the combination, leaves us no recourse at this point but to launch a formal offer for the company," Aurora CEO Terry Booth said in a statement.

-Aurora said it has agreements with shareholders representing 38 per cent of CanniMed's outstanding shares to support its bid.
+Aurora (TSX:ACB) said it has agreements with shareholders representing 38 per cent of CanniMed's outstanding shares to support its bid.

-The offer follows an announcement by CanniMed on Friday that it struck an all-stock deal to acquire marijuana company Newstrike Resources Ltd.
+The offer follows an announcement by CanniMed on Friday that it struck an all-stock to deal to acquire marijuana company Newstrike Resources Ltd.

 Under the Newstrike deal, shareholders of the company will receive 0.033 CanniMed shares for each Newstrike share held.
 The companies valued the offer at 50.5 cents per share, based on CanniMed's share price on Nov.
 14 before it disclosed it was in talks to acquire Newstrike, which is backed by the Tragically Hip.